facile-it/facile-it.github.io/content/blog/eng/from-zero-to-infinite-the-final-keyword.md

 # Conclusion

-The topic is very complex, this article aimed at giving a general overview of it.
+The topic is very complex, this article aims at giving a general overview of it.
 I hope it will be useful as a starting point to deepen the subject and to evaluate when to use `final` in our classes.

 From my point of view the use of `final` can help to improve design.
 I would not write all my class with `final` but i'd start from the simplest cases: value objects, algorithms, patterns like the template method etc.